cnestande/weekplans/README.md

-# PDF & Screensaver Dashboard
+# Weekplans - a Home Dashboard

 A Flask-based web application designed for a Raspberry Pi or similar device to display rotating weekly schedules and a screensaver.
 It features a simple admin panel to manage content and settings.